ilarsf/aarc_lts/textbook/src/textbook/Part1-GettingStarted.md

 * **Waivers:** Ensure you have signed and submitted the AARC liability waiver and the US Rowing waiver.
 These are typically handled during registration or sent via email beforehand.
 Contact the program administrator if you're unsure about the status of your waivers.
 * **Communication:** Check your email for any communications from your coaches, especially the "Welcome Email" and "Final Reminder".
 These often contain specific details about meeting points, weather updates, or last-minute instructions.
-* **Review:** Briefly review Chapter 1 of this textbook and perhaps watch any introductory videos suggested by the coaches.
+* **Review:** Briefly review Chapter 1 of this textbook and perhaps watch any introductory videos suggested by the coaches (links may be provided in emails or Appendix C).

 ### What to Wear and Bring